juxor/afaq/markdown/secI5.md

 developments to a small, and so manageable, level (if not eliminate it totally).

 ## I.5.4 How will anything ever be decided by all these meetings?

 Anarchists have little doubt that the confederal structure will be an efficient means of decision making and will not be bogged down in endless meetings.
 We have various reasons for thinking this.
-After all, as Murray Bookchin once noted, _"[h]istory does provide us with a number of working examples of forms that are largely libertarian.
-It also provides us with examples of confederations and leagues that made the co-ordination of self- governing communities feasible without impinging on their autonomy and freedom."_ [**The Ecology of Freedom**, p.
+As Murray Bookchin once
+noted: _"History does provide us with a number of working examples of forms that are largely libertarian.
+It also provides us with examples of confederations and leagues that made the coordination of self-governing communities feasible without impinging on their autonomy and freedom."_ [**The Ecology of Freedom**, p.
 436]

 Firstly, we doubt that a free society will spend all its time in assemblies or organising confederal conferences.
 Certain questions are more important than others and few anarchists desire to spend all their time in meetings.
 The aim of a free society is to allow individuals to express their desires and wants freely -- they cannot do that if they are continually at meetings (or preparing for them).
 So while communal and confederal assemblies will play an important role in a free society, do not think that they will be occurring all the time or that anarchists desire to make meetings the focal point of individual life.
 Far from it!

 Thus communal assemblies may occur, say, once a week, or fortnightly or monthly in order to discuss truly important issues.
 There would be no real desire to meet continuously to discuss every issue under the sun and few people would tolerate this occurring.
-This would mean that such meetings would current regularly and when important issues needed to be discussed, **not** continuously (although, if required, continuous assembly or daily meetings may have to be organised in emergency situations but this would be rare).
+This would mean that such meetings would occur regularly and when important issues needed to be discussed, **not** continuously (although, if required, continuous assembly or daily meetings may have to be organised in emergency situations but this would be rare).
 Nor is it expected that everyone will attend every meeting for _"[w]hat is decisive,